 Option C is to link CVF with a replacement for HMS Ocean.
 Ocean has been excellent value for money but it has had more than its fair share of problems.
 By still putting 2 CVF’s into the water and operating them as flexible platforms, optimised for mixed loads of JCA, helicopters and soldiers/marines we could reduce overall crew and maintenance requirements.
 This is the most likely option given a reduced buy of JCA but operating a CVF in the role of LPH is not ideal because of its size and value.

-Option D is to build one CVF but pair it with an early Ocean replacement, a design based on the Spanish Juan Carlos I and Australian Canberra, these are multi role LHD that still provide capacity for an STOVL JCA.
-Refits could be aligned so that at all times, for those non discretionary SSFI, we had a capability available for both helicopter and fast jet operations.
+Option D is to build one CVF but pair it with an early Ocean replacement, a design based on the Spanish Juan Carlos I and Australian Canberra, these are multi-role LHD that still provide capacity for a STOVL JCA.
+Refits could be aligned so that at all times, for that non-discretionary SSFI, we had a capability available for both helicopter and fast jet operations.
 There would not normally be interchangeable and if only one were available then the nature of operations that could be performed would be limited.
-A CVF and LHD pair provides some degree of hedging against the availability issue and whilst of course it is not ideal, in this financial environment we have to accept compromise.
+A CVF and LHD pair provides some degree of hedging against the availability issue and whilst of course, it is not ideal, in this financial environment, we have to accept compromise.
 In due course, HMS Albion and Bulwark will need replacing and at this point we might also consider a follow on LHD order so the RN will eventually have 1 CVF, 3 LHD and the 4 Bays; still a formidable capability.

-With that in the bag we have to consider the aircraft, there is little point having an aircraft carrier with nothing to fly off them.
-The first aircraft onboard should be the Harrier’s, unless the SDSR retires them early, in which case there will be an embarrassing period where we have an aircraft carrier and no aircraft!
+With that in the bag, we have to consider the aircraft, there is little point in having an aircraft carrier with nothing to fly off them.
+The first aircraft on board should be the Harrier’s, unless the SDSR retires them early, in which case there will be an embarrassing period where we have an aircraft carrier and no aircraft!

-What aircraft to buy is the several billion pound question.
+What aircraft to buy is the several billion-pound questions.